gerelee357/INT-based-IoT-anomaly-detection-with-1D-CNN-model/README.md

-The purpose of this GitHub project is to provide a comprehensive solution for IoT anomaly detection in Software-Defined Networking (SDN) environments.
+The purpose of this GitHub project is to provide a solution for IoT anomaly detection in Software-Defined Networking (SDN) environments.
 The project addresses the security challenges associated with IoT technologies by integrating both the control and data plane capabilities.
 The primary objectives of the project include:

  **1. Integration of Control and Data Plane:**

 - Objective: Integrate both the control and data plane to enhance IoT anomaly detection in SDN environments.
-- Approach: Utilize real-time network telemetry data(INT) from the data plane and offer a control plane based anomaly detection solution by using this INT data
+- Approach: Utilize real-time network telemetry data(INT) from the data plane and offer a an anomaly detection solution based on the control plane, utilizing this INT data.

-**2. Building anomaly Detection Models:**
+**2. Building Anomaly Detection Model:**

-- Objective: Develop and compare various anomaly detection models to identify the most effective approach.
+- Objective: Develop and compare various anomaly detection models to identify the most effective approach for INT data.
-- Approach: Build different models using the collected telemetry data and benchmark data.
-Determine that the one-Dimensional Convolutional Neural Network (1D CNN) model performs the best among the tested models.
+- Approach: Build different models using the collected telemetry and benchmark data.
+Determine that the one-dimensional Convolutional Neural Network (1D CNN) model performs the best among the tested models.

 # Project Features
 **1. Data Collection:**

-- Collect real-time network telemetry data  from our simulated SDN network.
+- Collect real-time network telemetry data from our simulated SDN network in normal and DDoS attack condition.
-- Preprocessing on collected data
+- Preprocessing of collected data

 **2.Model Development:**